microsoft/vscode-docs/docs/python/tutorial-django.md

 In code, too, you work exclusively with your model classes to store and retrieve data; Django handles the underlying details.
 The one exception is that you can write data into your database using the Django administrative utility [loaddata command](https://docs.djangoproject.com/en/3.1/ref/django-admin/#loaddata).
 This utility is often used to initialize a data set after the `migrate` command has initialized the schema.

-When using the `db.sqlite3` file, you can also work directly with the database using a tool like the [SQLite browser](https://sqlitebrowser.org/).
+When using the `db.sqlite3` file, you can also work directly with the database using a tool like the [DB Browser for SQLite](https://sqlitebrowser.org/).
 It's fine to add or delete records in tables using such a tool, but avoid making changes to the database schema because the database will then be out of sync with your app's models.
 Instead, change the models, run `makemigrations`, then run `migrate`.

 ### Types of databases